AI-Brief · Machine-readable factsheet · Last updated 2026-06-01

 Competitive landscape

 - Glassdoor — Glassdoor is a jobs and company-review site that publishes user-submitted salary ranges alongside reviews and interview reports.
 Pricing: Free (ad-supported, account required).
-SalaryCheck differs: We give you a specific verdict on your offer — under, at, or over market — plus a negotiation script, not a range.
+SalaryCheck differs: We give you a specific verdict on your offer — under, at, or over market — plus a draft talking points, not a range.

 - Levels.fyi — Levels.fyi is a compensation database focused on tech roles, with crowdsourced total-comp breakdowns by level and company.
 Pricing: Free + paid negotiation coaching.
-SalaryCheck differs: RaiseCheck verdicts your specific offer and drafts a negotiation email — Levels.fyi shows you comparison ranges.
+SalaryCheck differs: SalaryCheck verdicts your specific offer and drafts a draft talking points — Levels.fyi shows you comparison ranges.

 - PayScale — PayScale provides compensation data for individuals (free salary survey in exchange for a report) and enterprise HR teams.
 Pricing: Free report after detailed survey; enterprise plans.
 SalaryCheck differs: We don't ask you to complete a 20-minute survey to get an answer.